Trump submits written answers to special counsel Robert Mueller's questions

 Earlier Tuesday, Trump told reporters outside the White House that his attorneys have his answers and assumed they would "turn them in today or soon."

-The submission comes after months of jockeying between Mueller's team and the president's lawyers on just what, exactly, the president will provide investigators.
+The submission comes after months of jockeying between Mueller's team and the president's lawyers on what the president would provide investigators.

 For months, the president's legal team pushed back on Trump answering questions related to possible obstruction of justice related to the investigation into Russian interference in the 2016 presidential election and whether the Trump campaign colluded with Russian officials, insisting the president would only answer questions on interference and collusion.